PaulMcMillan-Astro/GalPot/README.md

 The other executable files provide simple tools for integration of orbits in the given potentials.
 Running the cshell script Example.csh (e.g. "csh Example.csh") runs example versions of these executables.

+In general: Those called findOrbit*.exe require the starting points given on the command line, while those called findManyOrbit*.exe require starting points listed in a file.

 Documentation.pdf provides an explanation of the input files used.

 Running any of the executables without any arguments should provide a description of how it is used.